World of Warcraft Accessibility Report

 Assistance During Play

-World of Warcraft has 4 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 4 accessibility features for Reading in World of Warcraft which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Speaker Indicator, their Tone and Environment Sounds: Captions indicate who is speaking and their tone, game sound and music.
 This can also be indicated visually in the game with character icons or character expressions with text in speech bubbles next to the person speaking.
 Environmental sounds are provided as extra text within the subtitles.

-World of Warcraft has 3 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 3 accessibility features for Navigation in World of Warcraft which deal with how the game provides guidance and assistance to navigate its worlds and spaces.

 Clear Mission Objectives: The game provides clear, structured missions with directional guidance and advice on which can be attempted next.
 This also states which missions can't be attempted because you do not have the appropriate items yet.

 Head-Up Display Navigation: Indication of where to go next with arrows, minimaps and cookie trails.
 This provides clear ongoing guidance about where you are and where you need to go.